awsdocs/amazon-ec2-user-guide/doc_source/ri-modifying.md

 ### Instance size footprint<a name="ri-modification-instance-size-footprint"></a>

 Each Reserved Instance has an *instance size footprint*, which is determined by the normalization factor of the instance size and the number of instances in the reservation\.
-When you modify the instance sizes in an Reserved Instance, the footprint of the target configuration must match that of the original configuration, otherwise the modification request is not processed\.
+When you modify the instance sizes in an Reserved Instance, the footprint of the new configuration must match that of the original configuration, otherwise the modification request is not processed\.

 To calculate the instance size footprint of a Reserved Instance, multiply the number of instances by the normalization factor\.
 In the Amazon EC2 console, the normalization factor is measured in units\.
 The following table describes the normalization factor for the instance sizes in an instance family\.
 For example, `t2.medium` has a normalization factor of 2, so a reservation for four `t2.medium` instances has a footprint of 8 units\.